quira-org/Your-First-Contribution/README.md

 ### Now, what does that mean in normal language? 🙈

 1. Fork ➡️ Make a **copy of the project** on your GitHub account
-2. Clone ➡️ **Download the project** from GitHub on your computer
+2. Clone ➡️ **Download the project** from GitHub to your computer
-3. Edit ➡️ That's self-explanatory - here you will **add your name, GitHub pic and something to know about you**
+3. Edit ➡️ That's self-explanatory - here you will **add your name to our contributors file**
 4. Push ➡️ **Update and send the changes** to your online GitHub repository
 5. Pull ➡️ **Send your contribution to the original GitHub repository**